Neighborhood Attention Transformer: Experiments

 \section{Experiments}

 We demonstrate NAT's applicability and effectiveness by conducting experiments across different vision tasks, such as image classification, object detection, and semantic segmentation.
-We also conducted ablations of Neighborhood Attention and NAT with Swin as the baseline.
+We also present ablations on different attention patterns, as well as our NAT design.
+Additional experiments, including saliency analysis can be found in \cref{appdx:exps}.